 The system automatically picks out the best deals on flights and hotels, making it easy to stay cost-efficient.
 Meanwhile, you have full control over what you show to your employees.

-While offering a great travel booking platform provides the company with greater control, the tool chosen needs to be easy to use, mobile and offer great choices to improve the booking experience.
+While offering a great travel booking platform provides the company with greater control, the tool chosen needs to be easy to use, mobile, and offer great choices to improve the booking experience.

-It means that all modes of transportation & accomodation can be booked from one central interface, instead of having to browse through multiple comparison websites.
+It means that all modes of transportation & accommodation can be booked from one central interface, instead of having to browse through multiple comparison websites.
 It’s a much more efficient way to deal with corporate travel, saving your employees valuable time.